 A low-budget test earlier this year demonstrated long-range electric power transmission at frequencies and distances that could be used in an operational space solar power (SSP) system.
 Longtime SSP advocate John Mankins used less than $1 million put up by Discovery Communications Inc., plus a lot of volunteer labor by students from Texas A&M and Japan’s Kobe University, to collect solar energy at high elevation on the Hawaiian island of Maui and beam it as microwaves to a receiver ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Low-cost Transmission Test Boosts Space Solar Power".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Low-cost Transmission Test Boosts Space Solar Power".